Fizzyhex/rbx-baseline/docs/intro.md

 This documentation contains up-to-date information, but still a work in progress.
 :::

-Baseline is a functional library for Roblox that contains a utilities for creating cleaner initalization scripts.
+Baseline is a functional library for Roblox that contains utilities for creating cleaner initalization scripts.
 It's a great tool for client/server scripts for experiences using SSA (single-script architecture), but it's very general purpose and may be appropriate for other applications.

 If you're interested, feel free to take a look at the API docs and concepts page for more info!